 - Ability and willingness to work collaboratively with faculty from a variety of disciplines

-- Interest and experience working effectively with a diverse student population
+- Interest or experience working effectively with a diverse student population

-- Willingness and ability to work in a technology-based research and education environment, such as is characterized by use of learning technologies, distance learning, online courses, videoconferencing, and network and grid-based collaborative research
+- Willingness and ability to work in a technology-based education environment, including the use of learning technologies, distance learning, and online courses

 The ECE Department

-In the most recent US News & World Report rankings, our electrical engineering graduate program is tied for 21st and our computer engineering graduate program is tied for 24th and our electrical engineering undergraduate program is tied for 14th.
-The department's external research expenditures were ranked 13th among ECE and similar departments based on data from the most recent (2011) from the ASEE's profiles of colleges of engineering.
+In the most recent US News & World Report rankings, our electrical engineering graduate program is tied for 19th and our computer engineering graduate program is also tied for 19th.
+Our electrical engineering undergraduate program is tied for 14th.
+The department's external research expenditures were ranked 13th among ECE and similar departments based on data from the 2011 ASEE profiles of colleges of engineering.

 The Application Process

-Qualified applicants must submit a letter of application, a curriculum vita, and a list of at least three references electronically to jobs.vt.edu to posting number 0122284.
-The letter of application should state the applicant's expectations of rank and tenure.
-Please follow carefully the instructions found on the employment website regarding the application submission process.
-Unfortunately, we are unable to accept paper applications.
+Qualified applicants must submit a letter of application, a curriculum vita, research statement, teaching statement, and a list of at least three references electronically to www.jobs.vt.edu to posting number TR0130068.
+Please carefully follow the instructions regarding the online application submission process.
 Paper applications or electronic applications sent via e-mail cannot be considered.
-Review of applications will begin December 1, 2012 and will continue until the position is filled with an appropriate candidate.
-The anticipated start date is August 10, 2013.
+Review of applications will begin December 1, 2013 and will continue until the position is filled with an appropriate candidate.
+The anticipated start date is August 10, 2014.

 Applications from women and other underrepresented populations in engineering are especially encouraged.
 Virginia Tech has a program designed to support the retention and advancement of female faculty; see www.advance.vt.edu.
 Individuals with disabilities desiring accommodation in the application process should notify K. Atkins, ECE Dept, (540) 231-4136 or TDD/PC 1-800-828-1120 or Voice 1-800-828-1140.